cpatrascu-bd/SecretSanta/README.md

 ## Usage

 ###### Server
-For the server side, you have to run server.py.
+For the server side, you have to run server.py or the server executable.

 ###### Client
-You will have to run auth.py.
+You will have to run auth.py or the SecretSanta executable.
 This will prompt a login window.
 Here you can create an account that will be stored on server.